newjerseyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Certification of No Pending Proceeding

-The defendant will be required to file a General Appearance or Acknowledgment of Service verifying that there will be no contest.
-Filing costs $300 and filing an answer costs $175.
+The defendant is usually required to file a General Appearance or Acknowledgment of Service verifying that there will be no contest.
+Filing costs $300, and filing an answer costs $175.
 An additional fee of $25 must be paid by persons who have kids.
-This fee is to attend a mandatory Parents’ Education Program.
+This fee is for attending a mandatory Parents’ Education Program.
 These forms and other required forms can be obtained from a local Superior Court Ombudsman in the courthouse.
 In addition, persons who cannot afford the fees can file the Request for Waiver of Fees and Supporting Certification, and Order Waiving Fees forms.

 • The name of the person involved in the record, unless said person is a juvenile

 New Jersey divorce decrees (Final Judgment of Divorce) of active and closed cases are maintained by the courthouse where the divorce was finalized.
-Whereas the final judgment of closed and archived cases are maintained by the Superior Court’s Records Center in Trenton.
+Meanwhile, the Superior Court's Records Center in Trenton maintains the final judgment of closed and archived cases.
 To request copies of active or closed cases, individuals may contact the local courthouse in the county where the judgment of divorce was entered.
-Requests to the Records Center must be made with the Records Request Form for a fee.
-This form can be submitted by email, in-person, or by mail.
+Requests to the Records Center may be made with the Records Request Form for a fee.
+This form may be submitted by email, in person, or by mail.
 The address for mail and in-person submissions is available on the Clerk of Court’s website.
 The Records Center can also be contacted at (609) 421–6100 for more information on obtaining these records.
 It costs $25 for a certified copy of a divorce decree.

 How Do I Get a New Jersey Divorce Decree Online?

-Mainly, requesters can only make online submission requests for New Jersey divorce decrees that have been closed and archived and in the maintenance of the Superior Court Records Center, as explained below.
+Requesters may request New Jersey divorce decrees online if the case has been closed and the documents are archived and in the maintenance of the Superior Court Records Center, as explained below.

 While individuals can obtain divorce decrees in most cases, the Superior Court Clerk’s Office still provides divorce certificates at a $10 fee.
-A divorce certificate has the names of parties involved, county of divorce, case docket number, date of final judgment, and the Superior Court’s seal.
+A divorce certificate has the parties' names, the divorce county, the case docket number, the date of final judgment, and the Superior Court’s seal.

 disclaimer